-The formation of the mesoscale vortices from the smaller scale gravity waves presents a challenge.
-One possible mechanism, suggested by the reverse EPV latitudinal gradient over a substantial area, is that the mesoscale vortices are initially generated by baroclinic instability.
-The idea presented here is that the tropospheric generated GWs break in the stratosphere over a substantial area, creating a significant disruption of the polar vortex EPV, in turn triggering instabilities near the edge of the polar vortex.
+The idea presented here is that the tropospheric generated GWs break in the stratosphere over 323 a substantial area, creating a significant disruption of the polar vortex EPV, in turn triggering instabilities near the edge of the polar vortex.
 The instability then produces the mesoscale vortices.
-As a simple test of the instability of the flow, a linear instability model was examine examined for different zonal wind profiles and times.
+325 As a simple test of the instability of the flow, a linear instability model was examine for different 326 zonal wind profiles and times.
 One result is shown in figure 14.
-Since the reversed EPV gradient is localized, the zonal winds near the GW activity, 10° - 60° E, were average for the background state.
-The time chosen was for 25 January as the wave perturbation, especially the perturbations labeled C and D in figure 9, were still growing at that time.
+Since the reversed EPV gradient is localized, the zonal winds near the GW activity, 10°-60°E, were average for the background state.
+328 The time chosen was for 25 January as the wave perturbation, especially the perturbations labeled 329 C and D in figure 9, were still growing at that time.
 Other choices include time averaging of the zonal winds or selecting a different longitude range.
-In addition the model evaluates instability over a limited latitude and pressure range, here chosen to be 58° - 68° N and 20-2 hPa.
-As in McCormack et al. (2014) the boundary conditions were simply taken to be zero at all boundaries of the box.
-The interior of the box includes a region of negative \overline{q}y (Fig. 14a) and a reversal of the EPV gradient (Fig. 14b).
+In addition the model evaluates instability 331 over a limited latitude and pressure range, here chosen to be 58°-68°N and 20-2 hPa.
+As in 332 McCormack et al. (2014) the boundary conditions were simply taken to be zero at all boundaries 333 of the box.
+The interior of the box includes a region of negative $\overline{q}v$ (Fig. 14a) and a reversal of the EPV gradient (Fig. 14b).
+335

-For the above choices the fastest growing unstable wave was found at wavenumber 9, with an 383 e-folding growth rate of 1.4 days, a phase speed of 35 ms-1, and a period of 5.5 days.
-Examining the 384 spacing of the mesoscale vortex locations of 25 January (Fig. 9b), the wavenumber 9 result is not 385 unrealistic, however the spacing between the mesoscale vortices does increase with time (Fig. 9d) 386 suggesting a smaller wavenumber.
-The growth rate is reasonable, however the phase speed appears 387 to be somewhat slow, leading to a period that is longer than observed when compared to the just over 3-day circuit of the globe taken by the mesoscale vortex B (Fig. 9) from 26-29 January 389 (Fig. 10).
-The amplitude structure is confined to the lower region of the model's domain in contrast 390 to the larger vertical extent seen in figure 11.
-Overall, the instability model results, while not comprehensive, illustrate the potential for instability created by the breaking GW induced reversal 392 in the local EPV latitudinal gradient.
-393
+For the above choices the fastest growing unstable wave was found at wavenumber 9, with an 336 e-folding growth rate of 1.4 days, a phase speed of 35 ms-1, and a period of 5.5 days.
+Examining the spacing of the mesoscale vortex locations of 25 January (Fig. 9b), the wavenumber 9 result is not 338 unrealistic, however the spacing between the mesoscale vortices does increase with time (Fig. 9d) 339 suggesting a smaller wavenumber.
+The growth rate is reasonable, however the phase speed appears to be somewhat slow, leading to a period that is longer than observed when compared to the just 341 over 3-day circuit of the globe taken by the mesoscale vortex B (Fig. 9) from 26-29 January 342 (Fig. 10).
+The amplitude structure is confined to the lower region of the model's domain in contrast 343 to the larger vertical extent seen in figure 11.
+Overall, the instability model results, while not comprehensive, illustrate the potential for instability created by the breaking GW induced reversal 345 in the local EPV latitudinal gradient.
+346

-Note that this instability model cannot reproduced reproduce the observed growth in EPV as no diabatic processes are included.
+Note that this instability model cannot reproduced the observed growth in EPV as no diabatic processes are included.
 In the this simple model, the EPV is rearranged to correspond to the growing amplitude wave.
 The finite amplitude behavior of the instability requires a more sophisticated model.